thesamuraiwho/100-days-of-code/r1-log.md

 Working on leetcode algo question.
 Got stuck and realized how rusty I've gotten.
 Got through rest of regex part and debugging part of fcc js.

+### R1D71

+Working on leetcode algo questions (easier ones) and got them done.
+Go through the data structures part of fcc js.
+There were parts that I got stuck on, especially using certain methods and combining methods, but I got through it.

 ### R1D101

 ### R1D102